M64GitHub/zigreSID/README.md

 # Zig SID Soundchip Emulation 🎵✨

 This project provides **SID soundchip emulation** for **Zig**, enabling you to generate and play SID audio with ease.
-Commodoere 64 sound forever!
+Commodoere 64 sound forever🎶!
 It is built upon the powerful **reSID** C++ library, delivering authentic SID sound emulation combined with the simplicity and safety of Zig.

 ### 🎧 **Audio Library Independence**